darshjoshi/cit380-final-project/README.md

   - Code for each step
   - Proper comments and markdown cells
   - Results and plots
-- Screenshot or explanation of the confusion matrix
-- Short reflection (5-6 lines): What you learned, what was challenging
+  - Screenshot or explanation of the confusion matrix- Short reflection (5-6 lines): What you learned, what was challenging
+- PowerPoint Presentation
+- 2-Pager Summary report
 ---

 ### Deadline: